callumflack/iremono/README.md

 1. Install: `yarn add callumflack/iremono` or `npm i callumflack/iremono`.

 2. Create a variables file.
-You can customise everything pattern in the library there.
-See `variables.example.css` for an example file listing all current variables (aka css custom properties).
+See `variables.example.css` for an example file listing all current css custom properties used in this library.
+You can customise everything in this library from this file.

-3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below. **note well:** the order of imports matters.
+3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below. **Note well:** the order of imports matters.
 Add your variables first, then font-faces (if required), and then `iremono`.
 Theme stylings should be last.
 This way, all utilities and mixins within `iremono` will be available in your theme css as well.

 ```css
 /* Variables */